 5 Stocks You Love to Hate

-Speculators feeling that individual securities are heading lower take short positions, which essentially means selling shares they don't own and buying them back later to zero out their positions.
-Let's take a closer look at some of the stocks with unusually large increases in short positions.
+Speculators feeling that individual securities are heading lower take short positions -- which essentially mean selling shares they don't own and buying them back later to zero out their positions.

 Feb.
 29, 2012